Table of Contents

-You must have seen local substation that supplies electrical power to your home or power to road lighting columns of your local area, but do you know what is a substation and how does a substation work?
+You must have seen a local substation that supplies electrical power to your home or power to road lighting columns of your local area, but do you know what is a substation and how does a substation work?

 Please read this blog for details.

 The substation is used to transmit the voltage low to high or high to low and then distribute it to the power centres.
-The electric power needs to transmit to a great distance; therefore, it is transmitted with a high voltage and low current level to minimise the transmission losses.
+The electric power needs to transmit to a great distance; therefore, it is transmitted with a high voltage and low current level to minimise transmission losses.

 Substation comes with various supporting devices such as fuses, circuit breakers, etc to protect and distribute the power in the most efficient way.
 Substations are normally placed in an open environment within a closed fenced compound.

 Following are the Key function of the Substation: